Inn at the crossroads

 Catelyn Stark and Ser Rodrik Cassel stay at the inn at the crossroads while returning to the north from King's Landing.
 There they encounter Tyrion Lannister, whom they arrest and take with them when they leave.
 Masha Heddle begs the nobles to take their fight elsewhere, but is refused.

 Later, Lord Tywin Lannister takes revenge on Masha Heddle, hanging her on a gibbet in the yard of the inn.
 He takes the inn as his quarters while he is encamped at the crossroads.
-Tyrion sees Masha's body when meets his father at the inn after leaving the Eyrie with his clansmen.
+Tyrion sees Masha's body when he meets his father at the inn, after leaving the Eyrie with his clansmen.